top of page

 • Life transitions

 Improving financial clarity reduces emotional load — which supports cardiovascular health.
-See our tips on finding Financial Clarity by Decluttering your Life & Finances.
+See our tips on finding financial clarity by decluttering your life & finances.

 🌿 Pillar 4: Joy

+Joy reduces stress hormones.
+Joy releases feel-good neurotransmitters.
+Joy supports longevity.
+Joy is medicine.
+Ask yourself daily: "What brought me joy today?”
 If you can’t name anything, it’s time to intentionally rebuild your joy bank.

 REALISTIC WEEKLY ROUTINE FOR BLOOD PRESSURE SUPPORT